|

 water is high, it's especially important to dry your stone sinks

-with a soft cloth after each use.
+and bath tub with a soft cloth after each use.

 When 'hard' water is